Renate Dodell

 Renate Dodell (born 7 November 1952 in Seeshaupt) is a German politician, representative of the Christian Social Union of Bavaria.

 Education and previous professions

-Renate Dodell majored in economics and geography for teaching in secondary schools at the Ludwig Maximilian University of Munich.
-In 1977 she passed the second state examination.
+Renate Dodell majored in economics and geography for teaching in secondary schools at LMU Munich.
+In 1977, she passed the second state examination.
 After three years of working as a teacher and a family break until 1987, she worked self-employed as an accountant until 1994.

 Renate Dodell is Roman Catholic, divorced and mother of three children.

 Political positions

 She is a member of the Landtag of Bavaria and vice-chairman of the parliamentary group for the Christian Social Union of Bavaria.

 Honours and distinction

-On 14 July 2005 Renate Dodell was honoured with the Bavarian Order of Merit.
+On 14 July 2005, Renate Dodell was honoured with the Bavarian Order of Merit.